 Our top trading trick

 Evaluating your journal at the weekend is a useful tip.
-The forex markets are closed, and it will not interfere with your weekday trading and may allow you to be more objective as you are calmer than in the cut and thrust of a trading day.
+The forex markets are closed, and it will not interfere with your weekday trading and may allow you to be more objective; remember during the weekend you are more likely to be calmer than in the cut and thrust of a trading day.

 8. Positive feedback loops